- ID:

 - Description:

-- We present the analysis of 11 nights of V and I time-series observations of the globular cluster NGC 1904 (M 79).
-Using this we searched for variable stars in this cluster and attempted to refine the periods of known variables, making use of a time baseline spanning almost 8 years.
-We use our data to derive the metallicity and distance of NGC 1904.
-We used difference imaging to reduce our data to obtain high-precision light curves of variable stars.
+- We present the analysis of 26 nights of V and I time-series observations from 2011 and 2012 of the globular cluster M 30 (NGC 7099).
+We used our data to search for variable stars in this cluster and refine the periods of known variables; we then used our variable star light curves to derive values for the cluster's parameters.
+We used difference image analysis to reduce our data to obtain high-precision light curves of variable stars.
 We then estimated the cluster parameters by performing a Fourier decomposition of the light curves of RR Lyrae stars for which a good period estimate was possible.
 We also derive an estimate for the age of the cluster by fitting theoretical isochrones to our colour-magnitude diagram (CMD).
-Out of 13 stars previously classified as variables, we confirm that 10 are bona fide variables.
-We cannot detect variability in one other within the precision of our data, while there are two which are saturated in our data frames, but we do not find sufficient evidence in the literature to confirm their variability.
-We also detect a new RR Lyrae variable, giving a total number of confirmed variable stars in NGC 1904 of 11.
-Using the Fourier parameters, we find a cluster metallicity [Fe/H]_ZW_=-1.63+/-0.14, or [Fe/H]_UVES_=-1.57+/-0.18, and a distance of 13.3+/-0.4kpc (using RR0 variables) or 12.9kpc (using the one RR1 variable in our sample for which Fourier decomposition was possible).
+Out of 13 stars previously catalogued as variables, we find that only 4 are bona fide variables.
+We detect two new RR Lyrae variables, and confirm two additional RR Lyrae candidates from the literature.
+We also detect four other new variables, including an eclipsing blue straggler system, and an SX Phoenicis star.
+This amounts to a total number of confirmed variable stars in M 30 of 12.
+We perform Fourier decomposition of the light curves of the RR Lyrae stars to derive cluster parameters using empirical relations.
+We find a cluster metallicity [Fe/H]_ZW_=-2.01+/-0.04, or [Fe/H]_UVES_=-2.11+/-0.06, and a distance of 8.32+/-0.20kpc (using RR0 variables), 8.10 kpc (using one RR1 variable), and 8.35+/-0.42kpc (using our SX Phoenicis star detection in M 30).
+Fitting isochrones to the CMD, we estimate an age of 13.0+/-1.0Gyr for M 30.